Tucson station

-Tucson station is an Amtrak train depot in Tucson, Arizona, served three times a week by the Sunset Limited and Texas Eagle trains.
+Tucson station is an Amtrak train depot in Tucson, Arizona, served by six trains a week, or three per direction, by the combined Sunset Limited/Texas Eagle train.

 History

 The depot was built in 1907 by the Southern Pacific Railroad (SP).
 It was designed by the SP's architect, Daniel J. Patterson, who designed a number of depots during the same era, including the San Antonio Station.

 Passenger services

 In the mid-20th century, into the latter 1950s, four trains a day departed west and four trains a day went east: